 How to Get Rid of Rats in the Garage

 - Get a cat or two.
 This is not a joke.
-Unlike mice, rats are very intelligent animals, and once they spot a predator, they will know it’s not safe to stay in the current spot.
+Unlike mice, rats are very intelligent animals, and once they spot a predator, they will know it’s not safe to stay in their current spot.
 The cat might catch a few, but the majority would simply leave their nest and run as far as possible.
-This wouldn’t be the end however.
-Since in the best case scenario, it would only repel the rats.
-But their nests, their droppings, their smell will still linger in the cramped spaces.
+This wouldn’t be the end, however.
+Since, in the best-case scenario, it would only repel the rats.
+But their nests, their droppings, and their smell will still linger in the cramped spaces.
 As we said, this can invite another infestation not soon after.